About Hypnosis &

 Organizations that refer people seeking the services of a Hypnotherapist to NBCCH

-The American Heart Association ● The International Union of Bricklayers ● The American Lung Association ● The American Cancer Society ● The American Professional Insurance Agency ● The Psychotherapy Networker ● The American Counselor Association ● Various state licensing boards ● Many company employee assistance programs, hospitals and community mental health clinics throughout the U.S.
+The American Heart Association ● The International Union of Bricklayers ● The American Lung Association ● The American Cancer Society ● The American Professional Insurance Agency ● The Psychotherapy Networker ● The American Counselor Association ● Various state licensing boards ● The AFL-CIU and many company employee assistance programs, hospitals and community mental health clinics throughout the U.S.

 Hypnosis is an state of inward attention and focused concentration.
 It is often referred to as trance or as an altered state of consciousness.
 When the mind is concentrated and focused, people are better able to tap into and utilize their inner resources, to make personal changes, and learn how to better govern their own lives .
 Because hypnosis and self-hypnosis allow people to use more of their potential, they gain more self-control (it is a myth that people lose control during hypnosis).